 In This Post

-Al Maha Desert Resort Dubai – Location & Arrival
+Al Maha, a Luxury Collection Desert Resort & Spa, Dubai – Location & Arrival

 45 minutes into the southeasterly journey from Dubai, and suddenly you turn off the main highway and onto a tiny desert road leading into the desert reserve.
 Traces of civilization begin vanishing quickly until you find yourself passing through the outer entrance to the resort grounds.

 Review: Westin Dubai Mina Seyahi